 So, what exactly does it mean to be grant ready?
 Being competitive for grants requires at least two years of sustained and growing operations, financial viability, and cause area impact.
 Grant makers expect all these features from the nonprofits they support.
 They’ll scrutinize the organization to verify it has a growing momentum of impact and good will from the community.
 Grant makers all ask for the same information, so getting files organized isn’t just efficient, it’s key to meeting deadlines – a critical success factor in securing grant income.
 Having a well-established case for support will also help with this milestone.
-We talk about this in lesson two of our Nonprofit Adventures course.

 New nonprofits have a few important milestones to reach before they’re ready to write winning grants.
 Grantors, big donors, and corporations want to expand the impact of the organizations they support.
 They want to know what impact their dollars will have and be confident that their money won’t be lost to a new nonprofit that’s just finding its footing.